mritunjaysharma394/vowpal-wiki/Input-format.md

     echo "1:0 2:3 3:1.5 4:1 |f input features come here" | vw --csoaa 4

 Preceding the 1st | char we have 4 classes: 1, 2, 3, 4  each of them has a weight/cost (the number after the colon).
-It is important to specify the number of features as an argument to vw (--csoaa 4) and have class labels in the range [1,N] in the input (N=4 in this example).
+It is important to specify the number of classes as an argument to vw (--csoaa 4) and have class labels in the range [1,N] in the input (N=4 in this example).
 Since the representation is sparse, there's no need to have all labels in all lines.